 Across their life history, from single-cell embryos to mature adults, animals are exposed to constantly changing environments.
 The dynamic interaction between the developmental and physiological processes that generate morphological patterns is widely recognised, but how do environmental factors contribute to an animal’s shape?
-Our group focuses on this question and uses the cnidarian Nematostella vectensis as a model organism to study how such morphological plasticity mechanisms are encoded at the molecular and cellular level.
+Our group focuses on this question and uses the cnidarian Nematostella vectensis as a model organism to study how such morphological plasticity mechanisms are encoded at the molecular and cellular levels.

-This sea anemone is a relatively simple diploblastic animal with a tube-shaped body (see Video 1), but it displays a striking morphological feature: the extensive remodelling of its tentacle tubes in response to diverse environmental constrains such as nutrient availability, stress, and injury (Figure 1).
+This sea anemone is a relatively simple diploblastic animal with a tube-shaped body (see Video 1), but it displays a striking morphological feature: the extensive remodelling of its tentacle tubes in response to diverse environmental constraints such as nutrient availability, stress, and injury (Figure 1).
 Having generated the first Nematostella mutant lines using genome-editing tools, we use this marine model as a single in vivo context to expand our understanding of the system-level capability for integrating environmental information in morphogenesis.